-- 1. We have evaluated the Company's reserves data and contingent resources data as at December 31, 2021.
-The reserves data are estimates of proved reserves and probable reserves and related future net revenue as at December 31, 2021, estimated using forecast prices and costs.
-The contingent resources data are risked estimates of volume of contingent resources and related risked net present value of future net revenue as at December 31, 2021, estimated using forecast prices and costs. - 2.
+- 1. We have evaluated the Company's reserves data and contingent resources data as at December 31, 2022.
+The reserves data are estimates of proved reserves and probable reserves and related future net revenue as at December 31, 2022, estimated using forecast prices and costs.
+The contingent resources data are risked estimates of volume of contingent resources and related risked net present value of future net revenue as at December 31, 2022, estimated using forecast prices and costs. - 2.
 The reserves data and contingent resources data are the responsibility of the Company's management.
 Our responsibility is to express an opinion on the reserves data and contingent resources data based on our evaluation. - 3.
 We carried out our evaluation in accordance with standards set out in the Canadian Oil and Gas Evaluation Handbook as amended from time to time (the "COGE Handbook") maintained by the Society of Petroleum Evaluation Engineers (Calgary Chapter). - 4.
 Those standards require that we plan and perform an evaluation to obtain reasonable assurance as to whether the reserves data and contingent resources data are free of material misstatement.
 An evaluation also includes assessing whether the reserves data and contingent resources data are in accordance with principles and definitions presented in the COGE Handbook. - 5.
-The following table shows the net present value of future net revenue (before deduction of income taxes) attributed to proved plus probable reserves, estimated using forecast prices and costs and calculated using a discount rate of 10 percent, included in the reserves data of the Company evaluated for the year ended December 31, 2021, and identifies the respective portions thereof that we have evaluated and reported on to the Company's board of directors:
+The following table shows the net present value of future net revenue (before deduction of income taxes) attributed to proved plus probable reserves, estimated using forecast prices and costs and calculated using a discount rate of 10 percent, included in the reserves data of the Company evaluated for the year ended December 31, 2022, and identifies the respective portions thereof that we have evaluated and reported on to the Company's board of directors:

-Net Present Value of Future Net Revenu (before income taxes, 10% discount rate - MM\$ Independent Qualified Reserves Evaluator or Auditor Effective Date of Evaluation Report Location of Reserves (Country or Foreign Geographic Area) Audited Evaluated Reviewed Total Reserves Evaluator of Additor Evaluation Report Geographic Area) Auditeu Lvaluateu Nevieweu TOtal GLJ Ltd. Dec.
-31, 2021 Canada 16,757 16,757
+Net Present Value of Future Net Revenu (before income taxes, 10% discount rate - MMS Independent Qualified Reserves Evaluator or Auditor Effective Date of Evaluation Report Location of Reserves (Country or Foreign Geographic Area) Audited Evaluated Reviewed Total GLJ Ltd. Dec.
+31, 2022 Canada 17,884 17,884